brandenvs/siliconsky-veeam-integration/Readme.md

 Project development phase is **Initiating**.

-A site needs to create a company
+A site needs to create tenant which gives access to a **Backup Portal**